qgambit2/IntuitDemo/README.md

 ## AWS Demo

 ### Working example is provided on AWS.
 It consists of:

-#### Ubuntu EC2 instance with Tomcat installed.
+1. Ubuntu EC2 instance with Tomcat installed.
 Application is deployed on Tomcat.
 Location is https://HOST:8443/

-#### Amazon Linux EC2 instance on which Docker is installed.
+2. Amazon Linux EC2 instance on which Docker is installed.
 Open LDAP, and LDAP admin UI containers are hosted on Docker.
 LDAP admin UI is https://HOST2:6443

-#### For Redis backend.
-Redis from Amazon's ElastiCache service is used.
+3. Redis from Amazon's ElastiCache service.